agrueneberg/Corser/README.md

 Your request might use a non-simple method or one or more non-simple headers.
 According to the specification, the set of simple methods is `GET`, `HEAD`, and `POST`, and the set of simple request headers is `Accept`, `Accept-Language`, `Content-Language`, `Content-Type`, and `Last-Event-ID`.
 If your request uses **any** other method or header, you have to explicitly list them in the `methods` or `requestHeaders` property of the configuration object.

+### I'm using nginx and ...

+For some reason nginx eats `OPTIONS` requests and just returns `405`.
+You have to handle CORS manually.
+Check out [this blog post by Rogério Vicente](http://blog.rogeriopvl.com/archives/nginx-and-the-http-options-method/) or add something like this to your nginx configuration file:

+    if ($request_method = 'OPTIONS') {
+        add_header 'Access-Control-Allow-Origin' '*';
+        add_header 'Access-Control-Allow-Methods' 'POST,OPTIONS';
+        add_header 'Access-Control-Allow-Headers' 'Content-Type';
+        return 200;
+    }

 #### Example

 You want to allow requests that use a `Referer` header.
 Pass the following configuration object to `corser.create`: